Golden Opportunities Mixtape

-The Golden Opportunities Mixtape is a free downloadable album by indie rock band Okkervil River.
+The Golden Opportunities Mixtape is a free downloadable EP by indie rock band Okkervil River.
 It contains eight covers and one live version of an original.
 It was released without any press as a free download from the band's website on December 12, 2007.
 It was listed as a Must Have Download in the 1044th Issue of Rolling Stone.

 Austin Powell, writing for The Austin Chronicle, praised the album as "marvelous", complete with principal songwriter Will Sheff's personal translation of Serge Gainsbourg's "I Came Here to Say I'm Going Away".
 When Sheff writes his songs and sing he does it from a "kind of character-based" perspective, "trying to put myself in a different frame of mind than my own.
 Even in these love songs written by women, I'm trying to retain their point of view."